-- Hold on to the handrail with one hand and crutches with the other. - First put your crutch down on to the step below. - Then take a step down with your operated leg first. - Take a step down with your unoperated leg to meet your operated leg.
+- Hold on to the handrail with one hand and crutches with the other. - First put your crutch down on to the step below. - Then take a step down with your operated leg first. - Take a step down with your unoperated leg.